SKIP TO PAGE CONTENT

 Yell leaders standing on Simpson Drill Field

-Posted about 4 years ago .
+Posted over 4 years ago .

 Yell Leaders, The MSC, and The Century Tree?
 Oh my!
 If you are new to Aggieland, you will quickly learn that Texas A&M is full of traditions, terminology, and acronyms that may seem strange to the outside world.
 To Aggies, that just makes us that more excited to live out our unique identity as one of the nation’s most tradition-rich universities.